i18next/i18next-android/README.md

 #### Language

-To specify the language of the file that will be load:
+Specifying the language of the file to load:

 ```java
 loader.lang(String lang)
 ```

-*Note: if you don't specify a language here, the default language of your device, or the forced language in the option if define is taken.*
+*Note: if you don't specify a language here, the default language of your device, or the forced language in the option if defined is taken.*

 #### Translation data

 Your translations are in a JSON file.
-This file can be load by different ways:
+This file can be loaded in different ways:

 ##### .json file in your ressources